 Driving license requests are handled through ANTS (Agence nationale des titres sécurisés).
 Since 2020, the license exchange process is done completely online.
 All forms and paperwork are uploaded to the ANTS online portal.

 There is a fantastic Facebook group where you can get step-by-step guidance.
 The creator of this group has written out the basic directions with screenshots of each section of the application.
-As I am not one to reinvent the wheel, I will gladly invite you to take a look at the work that has already been done: French Driving Licence Application – Drive la France.
+As I am not one to reinvent the wheel, I will gladly invite you to take a look at the work that has already been done: Driving in France – French Licence Application.
 (Note: This Facebook group is paused/archived on weekends and holidays to give the admin a break.)

 As for the rest of this blog post, stick around as I detail out exactly what I included and uploaded to my application specifically as an American from the great state of Connecticut.